oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_general_info.md

 enabled by special mode modifiers (`--mode-modifier`).
 They have limited scope and applicability.
 See details next to each modifier to know their limits.
 The following modifiers are supported:
+* Parallel test object creation (`P`).
+This is an extension of step 4, when several backend objects, up to the number of threads identified on the system, are created in parallel and then executed in order.
+This allows to overlap creation overhead.
+Applicable for both CPU and GPU and for all modes but listing.
+  Note: this modifier changes the default scratchpad mode from `library` to `mode` because of thread-safety issue.
+The library scratchpad mode can't be used  unless "-DDNNL_ENABLE_CONCURRENT_EXEC=ON" is enabled at the build time.
+  Otherwise scratchpad pointers are invalidated due to threads used for creation are no longer alive at the point when execution time comes.

 ## Problem Statuses